 SMS Prevention Club

 Worried that your teen may be struggling with substance-related issues?
 The Student Assistance Professional (SAP) Program exists to serve students who may be using substances themselves, are at a higher risk for using substances, or are struggling with family members who use substances.
 Students can work one-on-one with the Student Assistance Professional or participate in a group with other students with similar experiences.
 Services are tailored to individual student needs and often include learning coping skills, teaching refusal skills, and learning about the risks of substance use.
 All referrals and conversations are confidential, and students will not get in trouble for disclosing information to the Student Assistance Professional.
 (Limitations to confidentiality are suicide plans, reports of abuse, or information about the injury of another person).
 Referrals can be made by phone or email to Mr. Giles.

-Alcohol and Teens
+Substance Use and LGBTQ Teens